Provenance

 Adversarial provenance

 Intelligence and journalism workflows where the source matters.
-"Yes that's our analysis, here's proof of when it was generated and what it was generated from.
-Verify it yourself."
+“Yes that's our analysis, here's proof of when it was generated.
+Verify it yourself.”
 The deepfake era's antibody.

 The chain.